cseanburns/journal-issues/manuscript.md

-Few people, it seems, discover new research by perusing the table of contents, which, again, are themselves ordered by when articles are ready to publish and not ordered thematically.
+Few people, it seems, discover new research by perusing the table of contents, which, again, are themselves ordered by when articles are ready to publish, and not ordered thematically.
-Although websites exist that collate articles by topic, there is no reason for digital journals to continue the practice of creating tables of contents.
+Although websites exist that collate articles by topic, there is no reason for journals to continue the practice of creating tables of contents.
 Instead, digital journals can create and curate exhibitions and collections.
 Articles can be assigned to multiple exhibitions